biohackathon-japan/bh23-WikiPathways/paper/paper.md

 \* Including multi-species pathways

-- A specific use case: By applying a lexicon of zebrafish gene names to the annotated pathways, we have made a discovery of 3,200 zebrafish-specific genes that are involved in these pathways for the first time.
+- A specific use case: By applying a lexicon of zebrafish gene names to the annotated pathways, we have made a discovery of 3,200 zebrafish-specific genes that are involved in these pathways for the first time!

 - Give a lecture on how to use [PathVisio](https://pathvisio.org), a tool for drawing, editing, and analyzing biological pathways. (pico to all)